Odisseuss/react-hover-css/README.md

 import { transition2d, backgroundTransition } from "react-hover-css";
 ```

-2. Apply an animation to a styled-component:
+2. Apply a transition to a styled-component:

 ```js
 let StyledButton = styled.button`